No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

 The great Stephen Foster wrote many beautiful, poignant songs, as well as some lighthearted ones.
 Guess which kind this is.
 This song, as well as its composer, was featured at the 2015 Pittsburgh International convention.

-A goofy takeoff on Goodnight, Irene, this song expresses great frustration that the fellow who keeps repeating himself to his love does not just get lost.
+A goofy takeoff on Goodnight, Irene, this song expresses great frustration that the fellow who keeps repeating himself to his love does not just shut up and get lost.

 Cute and risque, this song fights sexual stereotypes.
 Check it out.